cjbrock/081720-DTZ/README.md

 | Pair Programming Demo + Practice | [Video](https://drive.google.com/file/d/1v1Vmn7kT4tabur7FKHJt0NKFxQiPw7vL/view) | [Pair Programming Quiz](https://docs.google.com/forms/d/e/1FAIpQLSfr63QGhW_NDySBnQ-A-pkpPmAJdoJGHddeFf0C5lCKrrp-Cg/viewform) |  |

 # Past Assignments

+## Week 14: November 23, 2020

+#### This week's focus: Rails Api, Fetching Data, Conditionals, Datatypes

+By the end of this week, you should be able to:
+- Use JavaScript fetch calls to interact with a server
+- Create a rails API for your JavaScript front end
+- Use json to interact with your front end
+- Use conditionals in order to control the flow of your api / fetching.

+1. Monday - JS and Rails - Communication with the Server (JS Fundamentals: Objects Lab) (6 Lessons)
+2. Tuesday - JS and Rails - Communication with the Server (Finish) (6 Lessons)
+3. Wednesday - JS and Rails - Putting it all Together, JS and Rails - Rails as an API (Rendering Related Object Data In JSON) (7 Lessons)
+4. Thursday - JS and Rails - Rails as an API (Finish), JS and Rails - Formalizing JS: Data Types, Comparisons, Conditionals (JS Fundamentals: Arithmetic Lab) (7 Lessons)
+5. Friday - JS and Rails - Formalizing JS: Data Types, Comparisons, Conditionals (Finish) (7 Lessons)

 ## Week 13: November 16, 2020